Gary CarterGary Edmund Carter

 "He was a human backstop back there,” said former teammate Keith Hernandez.
 “Early, before his knees went bad, you couldn't steal on him in Montreal.
 When he wasn't able to throw because of his knees, that never affected his performance.
 He was running on and off the field after three outs.
 This guy played in some pain and it was hustle, hustle, hustle."

-Carter was traded to the Mets in 1984.
-He led his team to a World Series Championship, hitting .276 with two home runs and nine RBI in the Fall Classic.
-His two-out, 10th-inning single ignited a three-run rally that resulted in a Mets’ win to even the series.
-New York went onto win the Fall Classic in seven games.
+Carter was traded to the Mets following the 1984 season.
+He led his team to the 1986 World Series Championship, hitting .276 with two home runs and nine RBI in the Fall Classic.
+His two-out, 10th-inning single ignited a three-run rally that resulted in a Mets’ win in Game 6 to even the series.

 Slowed by injuries, Carter played for the Giants and Dodgers before returning to Montreal to end his career in 1992.
-He had a career .262 batting average, belted 324 home runs and knocked in 1,225 runs to earn four Silver Sluggers.
+He posted a career .262 batting average, belted 324 home runs and knocked in 1,225 runs en route to five Silver Slugger Awards.
+He was named to 11 All-Star Games and won the All-Star Game Most Valuable Player Award in 1981 and 1984.

-"It is a grueling position (catching),” said Carter.
+"It is a grueling position (catching),” Carter said.
 “I can look back at it and say it's worth it to be enshrined in Cooperstown.
 I don't have any pain in my knees right now."

 Year Inducted: 2003